 Oral sedation is a good option for patients who either have a level of anxiety that keeps them from coming in to see us or have a larger procedure in their future.
 It allows them to get the work done without the same negative potential that a non-sedated person may experience.
 This way, when the dental procedure is completed, the person can rest without the stress or anxiety that may otherwise have bothered them.

 To find out more about oral sedation and if it would be an ideal option for you, give us a call at (503) 985-8945.
-Here at Lisa Gitelson DMD and David Wilson DMD, we want to do everything we can to ensure your comfort and make sure your oral health can be easily maintained.
+Here at Lisa Gitelson DMD, we want to do everything we can to ensure your comfort and make sure your oral health can be easily maintained.